avaniimehta/AI-based-Job-Portal/README.md

 # CareerNest
 AI-powered Job Portal built with React, Node.js, MySQL, and Ollama LLM that provides intelligent job recommendations, AI-generated job descriptions, secure authentication, and job management features.

-# AI-Based Job Portal

-An AI-powered Job Portal that connects job seekers with recruiters using intelligent job recommendations and AI-generated job descriptions.

-The project integrates a Large Language Model (LLM) using Ollama to enhance the recruitment experience through smart recommendations and automated content generation.

----

 ## Features

 ### User